University of the Potomac: Academics

 University of the Potomac’s programs are tailored to a working population.
 Qualified students can earn degrees in as few as 18 months and all courses are offered online.
 Students can also choose a hybrid program, which allows them to take both online and on-campus classes.

 The university has an open admissions policy.
 Applicants who qualify are eligible for both Pell grants and federal student loans.

 International program

 University of the Potomac offers a five-year international BA/MBA Program under a partnership with University of Business and International Studies in Geneva, Switzerland.
 The bachelor's degree is completed in the first 3.5 years and the MBA is completed after one additional year.

 Locations

 The university offers courses at all of its campus locations, as well as online.
-The locations are easily accessible by public transportation, and the Washington, DC location is only 1 block from the McPherson Square Metro Station on the Silver, Orange, and Blue Lines.
-Students have the option to choose a completely online program, completely on campus, or a hybrid style featuring both online and on campus classes.
+The locations are accessible by public transportation, and the Washington, DC location is only one block from McPherson Square.
+Students may choose an online program, on campus, or a hybrid featuring both online and on campus classes.
 International students attending University of the Potomac must complete at least 75% of their degree on campus.